Consumer Medicine Information

 Each strength appears as follows:

-1.25 mg tablets: white to pale yellowish white, capsule-shaped, scored tablets with 1.25 and HMN on one side, and 1.25 and
+1.25 mg tablets: white to almost white, oblong shaped, scored tablets with 1.25 and HMN on one side, and 1.25 and a logo on

-2.5 mg tablets: yellow, capsule-shaped, scored tablets with 2.5 and HMR on one side, and 2.5 and a logo on the other side.
+2.5 mg tablets: yellowish to yellow, oblong shaped, scored tablets with 2.5 and HMR on one side, and 2.5 and a logo on the

-5 mg tablets: red, capsule-shaped, scored tablets with 5 and HMP on one side, and 5 and a logo on the other side.
+5 mg tablets: pale red, oblong shaped, scored tablets with 5 and HMP on one side, and 5 and a logo on the other side.

-10 mg tablets: white to pale yellowish white, capsule-shaped, scored tablets with double HMO embossed on one side only.
+10 mg tablets: white to almost white, oblong shaped, scored tablets with HMO on one side only.

 10 mg capsules: blue and white, and unmarked.